Measurement of the effective weak mixing angle at the CEPC: Experimental observation on and extraction of

 where $\epsilon$ is the overall efficiency of detecting and selecting an $e^+e^-\rightarrow Z/\gamma^* \rightarrow \ell^+\ell^-$ event.
 The term $\epsilon\cdot (1-2f)^2$ is defined as the tagging power parameter.
 For lepton final states, the overall efficiency is very close to $100\%$, and $f$ is negligibly small.
 Therefore the tagging power is almost $100\%$~\cite{CEPCCDR}.
 For $b$ quark final state, it is much more complicated.
 It is difficult to determine the $b$ quark charge by measuring the final state jet.
 To have a better charge measurement, only a small part of the $b$ quark production events, where $b$ quarks decay to leptons or Kaons, could be used in the $\effstw$ measurement.
 Therefore, the tagging power parameter for $b$ quark productions needs to be optimized between the overall efficiency and the charge mis-identification probability.
 According to the CEPC simulation study~\cite{CEPCCDR,CEPCtagging}, with a selection of $b$ quark with $98\%$ purity, the optimized tagging power for $b$ quark production is 0.088.

 The number of the selected events $N$ depends on the luminosity of the proposed running plan, and the cross section of each channel of the $Z$ boson decay.
 The latest CEPC studies give a proposal of 2-year running period around the $Z$ boson mass pole, with 50 ab$^{-1}$ integrated luminosity per year.
-In another word, CEPC can provides 3$\times 10^{11}$ $Z$ boson events every month.
-Considering the branching ratio~\cite{PDGstw} and Eq.~\ref{eq:statUnc}, the expected statistical uncertainty of $\effstw$ measured from lepton final state ($ee$+$\mu\mu$) is $\delta \effstw(\ell) = 4 \times 10^{-6}$ using 1 month data.
-For $b$ quark productions, the uncertainty is $\delta \effstw(b) = 3 \times 10^{-6}$ using 1 month data.
+In another word, CEPC can provides $1.7\times 10^{11}$ $Z$ boson events every month.
+Considering the branching ratio~\cite{PDGstw} and Eq.~\ref{eq:statUnc}, the expected statistical uncertainty of $\effstw$ measured from lepton final state ($ee$+$\mu\mu$) is $\delta \effstw(\ell) = 5 \times 10^{-6}$ using 1 month data.
+For $b$ quark productions, the uncertainty is $\delta \effstw(b) = 4 \times 10^{-6}$ using 1 month data.
 This uncertainty can be further reduced using the proposed 2-year data sample.
 However, it would be more useful to run at different collision energy point off-pole rather than simply collecting data at the very peak of the $Z$ mass line shape.
 When changing the collision energy in this study, the cross section of the $Z$ boson production is altered according to its mass line shape.
 The drop of the instantaneous luminosity is estimated approximately as the third power of the increase of the collision energy~\cite{CEPCAcc}.
-The expected statistical uncertainties of $\effstw$ with 1 month data collection at different collision energy points are summarized in Table~\ref{tab:results}
+The expected statistical uncertainties of $\effstw$ with 1 month data collection at different collision energy points are summarized in Table~\ref{tab:results} \linespread{\LINESPREADSIZE}

 As we can see, both lepton final state and $b$ quark final state can provide precise determination on $\effstw$ at the $Z$ boson mass pole.
 For the measurement of the energy running effect, $b$ quark production has higher precision because the sensitivity $S$ off-pole drops much slower than the lepton final state cases.
-To make a conservative estimation, the precision on the $\effstw$ determination at CEPC can be 0.00001 in both lepton and $b$ quark productions using 1 month data collection.
-The $\effstw$ can be measured as a function of collision energy up to 130 GeV, with a precision of $<0.0001$ from the $b$ quark productions.
+To make a conservative estimation, the precision on the $\sin^2\theta^\ell_\text{eff}$ determination, considering both the statistical uncertainty and the experimental systematics at the CEPC, can be 0.00001 in both lepton and $b$ quark productions with 1 month data collection.
+The $\effstw$ can be measured as a function of collision energy up to 130 GeV, with a precision of around $0.0001$ from the $b$ quark productions.